spacehare/quake-maps/maps/rfj_rabbit/readme/rfj_rabbit.md

 - custom textures
   - skull decal by Sharkrifice
   - Mike's Hard Limeade texture by me (i took a photo of it on my desk and edited it in Krita)
-  - rainbow texture made by me in Krita
+  - pride flag texture made by me in Krita
   - io drawings by [Ryukocha](https://ryukocha.tumblr.com/)
+    - io is the 4-eared 4-eyed hare, and my fursona

 ## thanks to